-The case of Adi Kailash, located in the Pithoragarh district of Uttarakhand, India, offers a compelling example of how sustainable tourism can be leveraged to build resilient mountain communities.
+The case of Adi Kailash region, located in the Byans (Vyas) Valley of Pithoragarh district of Uttarakhand, India, offers a compelling example of how sustainable tourism can be leveraged to build resilient mountain communities.
 Known for its religious significance in Hindu mythology, the region attracts both pilgrims and adventure tourists.
-Despite its remote location, Adi Kailash has witnessed a growing number of visitors, putting pressure on its fragile ecosystem and challenging the traditional ways of life of the indigenous communities.
+Despite its remote location, Adi Kailash has witnessed a growing number of visitors, putting pressure on its fragile ecosystem and challenging the traditional ways of life of the indigenous communities especially after the visit of PM Shri Narendra Modi in October, 2023.
 The local communities in Adi Kailash rely on agriculture, traditional crafts, and religious tourism, but their livelihoods are vulnerable to climate change, economic fluctuations, and the increasing number of tourists.

-This research paper aims to explore the potential of sustainable tourism as a tool to build resilience in Adi Kailash.
+This research paper aims to explore the potential of sustainable tourism as a tool to build resilience in the villages of Adi Kailash region including Kuti, Gunji, Nabi, Rongkong, Garbyang, Napalchyo and Budi.
 By focusing on community-based tourism initiatives, policy frameworks, and local stakeholder involvement, this paper seeks to identify strategies that can create a sustainable tourism model for the region.
 The study examines the challenges faced by Adi Kailash in terms of tourism management, environmental preservation, and socio-economic development, while also highlighting best practices from similar mountain communities around the world.
 Through this exploration, the paper aims to contribute valuable insights into how sustainable tourism can not only promote economic growth but also empower mountain communities to protect their heritage, adapt to climate change, and thrive in an increasingly globalized world.
 (Yadav, D., & Kumar, S., 2013)